ianrenton/ianrenton.com/projects/planesailing-portable/index.markdown

 ## Goals

-As well as being simply as small as possible, I had a few other goals for the system:
+My requirements for the system were as follows:

+1. Fit within a 100x40x40mm footprint
-1. Be made entirely of commercial off-the-shelf parts (no PCB design!)
+2. Be made entirely of commercial off-the-shelf parts (no PCB design!)
-2. Be plug-and-play (little or no soldering involved)
+3. Be plug-and-play (little or no soldering involved)
-3. Be configurable to receive ADS-B, AIS or APRS&mdash;one at a time
+4. Be configurable to receive ADS-B, AIS or APRS&mdash;one at a time
-4. Have a fourth operating mode where it is usable as a generic network-connected SDR
+5. Have a fourth operating mode where it is usable as a generic network-connected SDR
-5. Able to feed data to Plane/Sailing as well as common web-based trackers
+6. Able to feed data to Plane/Sailing as well as common web-based trackers

-In the first iteration of the system, I allowed myself to rely on there being power and WiFi available at the operating location&mdash;e.g. wall power socket, car cigarette lighter socket or handheld USB power bank, and household WiFi or phone hotspot.
+In this first iteration of the system, I allowed myself to rely on there being power and WiFi available at the operating location&mdash;e.g. wall power socket, car cigarette lighter socket or handheld USB power bank, and household WiFi or phone hotspot.
 I also allowed that changing the function of the device between its four supported modes could be done via SSH.
 (See later for potential future developments removing these limitations.)

 ## Design